-- In 2022, we have continued to reinforce our engagement activities around gender diversity, partnering with our industry peers to push for progress.
+- Since 2021 AXA IM target listed companies in developed market economies where at least one-third of the Board of Directors is not gender diverse.
+AXA IM has and will continue to push all companies, in both developed and emerging markets, to disclose and report against their executive committee gender diversity policy and targets. - In 2022, we have continued to reinforce our engagement activities around gender diversity, partnering with our industry peers to push for progress.
 In line with our ambitions and the objective of increasing collaboration we helped create the 30% Club France Investor Group, calling other asset managers to join us while encouraging large French companies to commit to promoting gender diversity at a senior level. - In 2023 we pursued engagement activities with French and Asian companies.

 The goal is for companies to appoint women to at least 30% of executive committee seats by 2025, compared to just 21% in 2020.
 Since its launch we have continued to collaborate as part of the group as an active member.

-In 2022, AXA IM Japan joined the 30% Club Japan Investor Group aiming to work collectively with other investors to accompany Japanese companies in Taxation integrating the diversity and gender equality matter within their strategies AXA IM has developed its own model to identify highly reputation risky countries.
+Taxation In 2022, AXA IM Japan joined the 30% Club Japan Investor Group aiming to work collectively with other investors to accompany Japanese companies in integrating the diversity and gender equality matter within their strategies AXA IM has developed its own model to identify highly reputation risky Taxation countries.
 The objective is to limit the reputational or headline risk in order to avoid negative perceptions associated with the financing of countries which are strongly in violation of human rights and show clear governance dysfunctions such as promoting corruption or criminal fraud, money laundering or tax havens.
-Oppressive regimes (government and company level) AXA IM applies a ban on some countries submitted to international sanctions.
-In addition, AXA IM has developed its own model to identify highly reputation risky countries.
+Oppressive regimes AXA IM applies a ban on some countries submitted to international (government and sanctions. company level) In addition, AXA IM has developed its own model to identify highly reputation risky countries.
 The objective is to limit the reputational or headline risk in order to avoid negative perceptions associated with the financing of countries which are strongly in violation of human rights and show clear governance dysfunctions such as promoting corruption or criminal fraud, money laundering or tax havens.
 Death penalty AXA IM wants to promote countries that respect human rights and civil liberties.
 AXA IM's Q 2 ESG Scoring methodology on sovereign relying on MSCI ESG Score includes key issues on stability and peace, corruption control, political rights and civil liberties.
 This model is used by Fixed Income Portfolio Manager to assess the situation of each country in the quarterly country review process.
 Forward contracts on agricultural commodities Since 2015, AXA IM has implemented a Soft Commodities policy to exclude from its investments derivatives on soft commodities, including ETF.